 - Stay calm and don’t judge or scold.

 - Distract with activities that suggest comfort (cuddling a pet or stuffed animal or looking at family photos) or keep hands busy (folding, sorting or holding stress balls).

-- Change his wardrobe with shirts that close in the back or provide suspenders if he takes off his pants.
+- Change his wardrobe with shirts that close in the back or provide suspenders if they take off their pants.

-- If she makes sexual advances on a visitor or co-resident, try to distract her or remove her from the situation.
+- If they make sexual advances on a visitor or co-resident, try to distract them or remove them from the situation.

-- Avoid approaching him in ways that might be misunderstood (i.e. stroking his knee or putting your arm around his waist).
+- Avoid approaching a person in ways that might be misunderstood (i.e. stroking a knee or putting arm around waist).

 - Gently touch or hug the person in a way that will not be perceived as sexual.